 ADMISSION TO THE ATHLETIC TRAINING EDUCATION PROGRAM

 Students apply for admission to the athletic training program during the spring semester of their freshman/first year.
 Qualified Clarke University students will be given priority for the 12 openings in the program per year.
-Some qualified applicants may not be accepted due to space limitations
+Some qualified applicants may not be accepted due to space limitations.
+A student may only apply a maximum of two times.

 Qualification Criteria for Application to the Program